-Under the umbrella of the Center for Academic Support and Advising Services (CASAS), the Office of Disability Academic Support was created to coordinate academic support services for Liberty University students who have documented disabilities.
+Under the umbrella of the Office of Equity and Inclusion, the Office of Disability Accommodation Support was created to coordinate academic support services for Liberty University students who have documented disabilities.

 Section 504 of the Rehabilitation Act of 1973 prohibits discrimination on the basis of disability against students in institutions of higher education.
 Section 504 mandates “reasonable” accommodations to provide equal program access to all students with disabilities.
 Faculty must provide accommodations that meet the special needs of each student with a disability.

 The University has an obligation to make reasonable accommodations in policies, practices or procedures when accommodations are needed to prevent discrimination on the basis of disability unless making the accommodations would fundamentally alter the nature of the service, program or activity, or would result in undue financial and administrative burdens.